Thrips are often considered pests for gardens, vegetable patches, and houseplants. Knowing about their lifecycle deal with them better.

 - Read also: thrips damage on plants

-Thrips are extremely small insects that are often nearly impossible to see with the naked eye.
-They start out in life as rice-like eggs laid in small cuts or wounds in leaves, fruits, or stems of plants.
+Thrips are very small insects that are nearly impossible to see with the naked eye.
+They start out as rice-like eggs laid in small cuts or wounds in leaves, fruits, or stems of plants.

 Lifecycle of thrips